iotaledger/wallet.rs/docs/docs/contribute.md

 If you'd like to get involved, join the #experience channel on [Discord](https://discord.iota.org).

-## Contribute to the project's GitHub repository
+## Contribute to the project's GitHub Repository

 All the code is open source and hosted on [GitHub](https://github.com/iotaledger/wallet.rs) where you can do the following: